jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 adjustable loop.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

-I call it the sub-lieutenant's hitch because it's an improved midshipman's hitch and, in the Royal Navy, the rank of sub-lieutenant follows that of midshipman.
+I call it the sub-lieutenant's hitch because it seems to be a more secure alternative to the midshipman's hitch and, in the Royal Navy, the rank of sub-lieutenant follows that of midshipman.
 {:.tangent}